etene/songbook/README.md

 Using this to generate your own songbook should just be a matter of copying the repo, replacing the songs with your own and customizing the CI config.

 ## Automatic finger patterns

+Ukulele finger patterns are automatically inserted at the beginning of each song.

+Song files are scanned for chords and finger positions for the matching chords in `chords/ukulele.ini` are added after the title.